Nunhead Cemetery Late

 Autistic and neurodivergent attendees: Attendees can request an Easy Read “What to Expect” guide ahead of the event, outlining noise levels, lighting conditions, expected crowd flow and performance timings by emailing Events Manager [email protected].
 A number of pairs of Ear Defenders will be available on request for adults and children at the Information Desk.
 Please make sure that they are returned before leaving site to make sure others can use them.

-Blind or visually impaired attendees: At the Information Desk, blind or visually impaired visitors can request a tactile map of the site, and large print or Braille version of the event programme.
+Blind or visually impaired attendees: At the Information Desk, blind or visually impaired visitors can request a tactile map of the site, and large print version of the event programme.
 Guide dogs are welcome onsite, and water is available from the hospitality area.
 A number of the static artworks onsite can be touched, please ask at the Information Desk for further guidance.

 d/Deaf or hard of hearing attendees: A written programme will be available onsite for all visitors.